-While consensus among economists and analysts is for a national recession beginning in 2023, Florida remains poised to weather weakness better than other states.
-The Sunshine State experienced massive growth over the pandemic and recovery periods, with over 1 million people moving here since the beginning of coronavirus lockdowns.
-In spite of high interest rates, real estate prices remain strong as demand outpaces available supply.
+While consensus among economists and analysts was for a national recession beginning in 2023, that did not officially materialize.
+Many are still forecasting a nearby recession, but Florida remains poised to weather weakness better than other states.
+The Sunshine State experienced substantial growth over the pandemic and recovery periods, with over 1 million people moving here since the beginning of coronavirus lockdowns and retained its status as the most popular state to move to in 2022.
+Despite high interest rates, real estate prices remain strong as supply of existing homes has been dampened.

-The University of Central Florida's Institute of Economic Forecasting projects the state's Real Gross State Product to grow, on average, 0.6% through 2026, slowing to a 1.3% contraction due to recession in 2023.
-Labor force growth is expected to decelerate in 2023-2024, with the largest benefactors of job increases being e Education & Health Services (1.6%), State & Local Government (1.3%), Financial Services (1.1%), Federal Government (0.6%), and Leisure & Hospitality (0.4%).
+The University of Central Florida's Institute of Economic Forecasting projects the state's Real Gross State Product to grow, on average, 1.6% through 2027, slowing to 0.5% growth in 2024, a strong indicator in the face of expected recession.
+Labor force growth is expected to decelerate in 2024-2025, with the largest benefactors of job increases being Financial Services (1.3%), Education & Health Services (1.3%), State & Local Government (1.1%), Federal Government (0.9%), and Leisure & Hospitality (0.9%).

-Real personal income growth will average 2.0% during 2023-2026.
-Following an inflation-driven pullback in 2022, growth will average 3.1% during 2025-2026, hitting 3.2% in 2025.
-Florida's average growth will be 0.3 percentage points higher than the national rate over the 2023-2026 four-year span.
+Real personal income growth will average 2.8% during 2023 - 2027.
+Following an inflation-driven contraction in 2022, growth will be 3.0% in 2026.
+Florida's average growth will be 0.7 percentage points higher than the national rate over the 2023 - 2026 four-year span.

-The January 2023 single-family home report, released by Florida Realtors, reveals a market for existing housing that remains tight, though more inventory is coming onto market.
-The median sales price for single family homes decreased by \$5,010 in in January 2023 compared with December 2022 to \$389,900, and in year over year terms prices are up 4% from January 2022.
-Statewide, however, median sales prices have retreated 7.1% since their peak in June 2022.
+The November 2023 single-family home report, released by Florida Realtors, reveals a market for existing housing that remains tight, though more inventory is coming onto market.
+The median sales price for single family homes increased by \$3,000 in November 2023 compared with October 2023 to \$413,000, and in year over year terms prices are up 3.3% from November 2022.
+Statewide, however, median sales prices have retreated 1.6% from their peak in June 2023.
+Still median sale prices are more than 50% above pre-pandemic levels.

-While national recession is expected to strain Florida's economy, the state's pro-business legislature, continued net inmigration, rising household wealth, and strong labor market are factors that will help it weather the storm better than most.
+While a potential national recession is expected to strain Florida's economy, the state's pro-business legislature, continued net in-migration, rising household wealth, and strong labor market are factors that will help it weather the storm better than most.